eloquent/pathogen/README.md

 ### Windows path support

-*Pathogen* provides support for most common usages of Windows paths.
-In addition to the methods available to unix-style absolute paths, Windows absolute paths contain an optional drive specifier.
-This example shows how to retrieve the drive specifier from a path instance:
+*Pathogen* provides support for Windows paths.
+In addition to the methods available to unix-style paths, Windows paths contain an optional drive specifier.
+The drive specifier is available via the `drive()` method:

 ```php
 $drive = $path->drive(); // returns a single-character string, or null
 ```

-It is worth noting that *Pathogen* does *not* support drive specifiers for relative Windows paths, only for absolute Windows paths.

 ### Dependency consumer traits